An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: Introduction

-\begin{remark} When $q=n$ in (\ref{1.2}), the existence of non-even smooth solution to the $L_p$ Christoffel-Minkowski problem is obtained follows Corollary \ref{co1.2}.
-When $k=n-1$ in (\ref{1.2}), we obtain the existence of non-even smooth solution to the $L_p$ dual Minkowski problem for $p,q\neq0$. \end{remark}
+\begin{remark} When $q=n$ in (\ref{1.0}), the existence of smooth solution to the $L_p$ Christoffel-Minkowski problem for $p\neq0$ is obtained follows Corollary \ref{co1.2}.
+When $k=n-1$ in (\ref{1.0}), we obtain the existence of smooth solutions to the $L_p$ dual Minkowski problem for $p,q\in\mathbb{R}$ with $q<p$. \end{remark}

-Finally, we consider the uniqueness result of the $(p,q)$-Christoffel-Minkowski problem (\ref{1.2}).
+Finally, we consider the uniqueness result of Equation (\ref{1.0}).